 Project sponsor: UAB Ignitis Group

-Funding sources: loans from commercial banks, EU Structural Funds, export credit agencies, AB Ignitis Gamyba own funds
+Funding sources: loans from commercial banks, EU Structural Funds, export credit agencies, AB Ignitis Gamyba own funds, release of green bonds

 For further inquiries: firstname.lastname@example.org